openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/emc-vnx-driver.rst

 -  Create, list, and delete consistency group snapshots.
 -  Modify consistency groups.
 -  Efficient non-disruptive volume backup.
+-  Create a cloned consistency group.
+-  Create a consistency group from consistency group snapshots.
+-  Replication v2.1 support.

 Preparation
 ~~~~~~~~~~~
 This section contains instructions to prepare the Block Storage nodes to
 use the EMC VNX driver.
-You install the Navisphere CLI, install the
+You install the Navisphere CLI, ensure you have
-driver, ensure you have correct zoning configurations, and register the
+correct zoning configurations.
-driver.

 Install Navisphere CLI
 ----------------------